dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0210.md

 Before loading a LSP file, you need to let AutoCAD know where it is located and that the location it is stored in is safe to load executable (LSP/ARX/DVB) files from.
 Once AutoCAD knows where your LSP files are located, you can then load them manually as needed, automatically at startup, or on demand.

-Storing AutoLISP Expressions
+## 10.1 Storing AutoLISP Expressions

 Although you can enter AutoLISP expressions at the AutoCAD Command prompt, as part of a script file, or as a command macro used in the user interface, the most common method is to type them into a text editor and store them in a LSP file.
 AutoLISP programs are commonly stored in LSP files, but they can also be stored in menu AutoLISP (MNL) files.
 Menu AutoLISP files have the .mnl file extension.

 MNL files contain AutoLISP programs that are used by command macros defined in a CUI/CUIx file.
 When a CUI/CUIx file is loaded into AutoCAD, AutoCAD looks for and loads an MNL file with the same name as the CUI/CUIx file being loaded.
 For example, if the acad.cuix file is loaded, AutoCAD looks for and loads the acad.mnl file if a file named acad.mnl? is found within the support file search paths defined in the Options dialog box (Windows) or Application Preferences dialog box (Mac OS).

-NOTE
+1『做一个同名文件（mnl）应该可以解决很多人无法自动加载的问题，但 mnl 文件也是纯文本，会暴露源码。（2021-03-02）』

-A LSP or MNL file must be saved to an ASCII text file, and it cannot include any special characters like a Rich Text or Microsoft Word document can.
+NOTE: A LSP or MNL file must be saved to an ASCII text file, and it cannot include any special characters like a Rich Text or Microsoft Word document can.

 Once a LSP file has been created, the code stored in the file can then be loaded into the AutoCAD program when it is needed.
 I discuss the text editors that can be used to create a LSP file in the next section, and you'll learn how to load a LSP file later, in the「Loading AutoLISP Files」section.

-Selecting an Editing Environment
+### 10.1.1 Selecting an Editing Environment

 You don't have to buy additional software to create and edit AutoLISP program files, regardless of whether you are using Windows or Mac OS.
 Any of the following applications can be used to create or edit AutoLISP expressions stored in a LSP or MNL file: